Matthew P. Brookman: Notable cases

-In 2010, Judge Brookman received the Director’s Award from United States Attorney General Eric Holder for his work on the United States v.
-Jarvis Brown.
-Brown was prosecuted for quadruple homicide.
+As an assistant U.S. Attorney, Brookman was involved in prosecuting the quadruple homicide case of United States v.
+Jarvis Brown, et al. In 2010, Brookman received the Director's Award from Attorney General Eric Holder for his work on the case.

 Federal judicial service

-United States Magistrate Judge service

-Brookman was appointed as a United States Magistrate Judge of the United States District Court for the Southern District of Indiana on September 14, 2015, to fill the vacancy left by the retirement of Judge William G. Hussmann, who retired on January 31, 2016.
+Brookman was appointed as a United States magistrate judge of the United States District Court for the Southern District of Indiana on September 14, 2015, to fill the vacancy left by the retirement of Judge William G. Hussmann, who retired on January 31, 2016.
 He assumed office on February 1, 2016.

-Nomination to District Court
+His service as a magistrate judge ended on March 31, 2023 when he was elevated to district court judge.

 On December 21, 2022, President Joe Biden announced his intent to nominate Brookman to serve as a United States district judge of the United States District Court for the Southern District of Indiana.
 On January 3, 2023, his nomination was sent to the Senate.
-President Biden nominated Brookman to the seat to be vacated by Judge Richard L. Young, who will assume senior status upon confirmation of a successor.
+President Biden nominated Brookman to the seat to be vacated by Judge Richard L. Young, who announced his intent to assume senior status upon confirmation of a successor.
 On January 25, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
-On March 9, 2023, his nomination was reported out of committee by a voice vote.
-His nomination is pending before the United States Senate.
+On March 9, 2023, his nomination was reported out of committee by voice vote.
+On March 29, 2023, the United States Senate confirmed his nomination by voice vote.
+He received his judicial commission on March 31, 2023.
+He was sworn in on April 3, 2023.